-3. Graphical Causal Models
+1.3 Graphical Causal Models

-This chapter will introduce graphical causal models, following the theory built up by Pearl et al., and the accompanying learning algorithms (Pearl, 2000; Spirtes et al., 1993).
+This chapter will introduce graphical causal models and the accompanying learning algorithms (Pearl, 2000; Spirtes et al., 1993).

-3.1 Representation of Causal Relations
+1.3.1 Representation of Causal Relations

 Graphical causal models intend to describe with a Directed Acyclic Graph (DAG) the structure of the underlying physical mechanisms governing a system under study.
 The state of each variable, represented by a node in the graph, is generated by a stochastic process that is determined by the values of its parent variables in the graph.
 All variables that influence the outcome of the process are called causes of the outcome variable.
 An indirect cause produces the state of the effect indirectly, through another variable.
 If there is no intermediate variable among the known variables, the cause is said to be a direct cause.